BamaInsider - Meet the staff: What Alabama's getting in Doug Marrone

 The Crimson Tide added five new assistants over the past two months as the hirings of Bill O’Brien (offensive coordinator), Doug Marrone (offensive line), Robert Gillespie (running backs) and Jay Graham (special teams/tight ends) have been announced while Jay Valai is set to become the next cornerbacks coach.

-This week we will begin our five-part series examining each of the new assistants while breaking down what they bring to the program and what they will have to work with this season.
-Today we continue with Doug Marrone .
+This week we will continue our five-part series examining each of the new assistants while breaking down what they bring to the program and what they will have to work with this season.
+Today we move on to Doug Marrone.

 Doug Marrone, offensive line